-Our current view of leadership tends to be one-dimensional, with responsibility for leadership belonging to one or two people at the top of a pyramid of power and control.
 In reality, leadership is multidimensional.
 In any given day, each of us moves through a range of different expressions of leadership.
-We are all leaders in one way or another, and when we hold a wider view of leadership, we are able to work together in a way that utilizes the unique talents of everyone.
+We are all leaders in one way or another, and when we hold a wider view of leadership, we can work together in a way that utilizes the unique talents of everyone.

-“He or she is a born leader.”
-We hear that all the time.
-But what does that really mean?
-We are all capable of becoming powerful leaders by taking full responsibility for however we might contribute to any endeavor, whether our contribution comes from in front or from behind.
+Born leaders do not exist.
+We all have the potential of becoming capable leaders by taking full responsibility for our actions with those we lead.
+We might contribute to any endeavor, whether our contribution comes from the front of the effort or from behind it.

 A title does not make someone a leader.
-We have plenty of examples of people with fancy titles who are not able to connect, inspire, empower and develop others.
+There are plenty of examples of people with fancy titles who are not able to connect, inspire, empower, or develop others.

 Great Leaders Work Alone